 Italians eat lunch early, around midday, lingering over their meal until 2-2:30pm.
 Then they head back to work, or continue on their day, before coming back together for a quick aperitivo - around 6:30pm - with the earliest acceptable dinnertime starting at 7:30pm.
 But note, Italians are not Spaniards, they are not in the habit of eating dinner at 10pm.
 Most Italian kitchens stop seating patrons at around 9:30pm.

 Have a hankering for pizza at lunch?
 You’d do better to do a pizza al trancio or by the slice.
-Wood-fired pizza ovens are extremely expensive to run and maintain, so the locals tend to splurge for pizza at a pizzeria worth their blistered crust at dinner.
+Wood-fired pizza ovens are extremely expensive to run and maintain, perhaps this is why locals tend to splurge for pizza at a pizzeria worth their blistered crust at dinner.

 5. Book ahead